Tool Consolidation

 Specialized tools — Best-in-class for one function.
 Deeper features, better output.
 More tools to manage.

 Platforms — One tool for many functions.
-Convenience and integration.
+Convenient and integrated.
 May sacrifice depth in any single area.

 When NOT to Consolidate

 - Specialized tools genuinely outperform.
-"Good enough" is not enough for your core workflow.
+"Good enough" isn't enough for your core workflow.

-- Integration is weak.
-A platform that does not connect to your stack is worse than point solutions that do.
+- The platform's integrations are weak.
+A platform that doesn't connect to your stack can be worse than point solutions that do.

 - Consolidation means losing critical features.
-Check before you cut.
+Check what you'd actually lose before cutting.

-- The "consolidated" option is actually multiple products from the same vendor.
-That is bundling, not consolidation.
+- The "consolidated" option is just bundling from the same vendor.
+That's not the same as consolidation.

 Consolidation Patterns